 A choroid plexus cyst is a small, fluid-filled space that occurs in a gland in the brain called the choroid plexus.
-This gland is located on both the left and right side of the brain, and it makes fluid within the brain and spinal cord.
-This fluid helps cushion both structures from injury.
+This gland is located on both the left and right sides of the brain, and the fluid it produces surrounds the brain and spinal cord to protect them from injury.

 For reasons that aren’t fully understood, a choroid plexus cyst can form when fluid becomes trapped within the layers of cells of the choroid plexus.
 There can be one or several.